 Green Dragon Lane

-This navy Atlantic Blue kitchen and Ruskin Blossom pink kitchen includes a Cherry wood larder.
+This navy Atlantic Blue and Ruskin Blossom pink kitchen includes a Cherry wood larder, the soothing hues have been mention in Good Homes magazine.
 Set in a four bedroom house in North London, it is home to Winston the whippet who likes to camouflage himself against the microcement floor.
+The transformation of this 1930s house has been detailed in Real Homes.

-This semi-detached Edwardian house in North London has been redesigned throughout by MW Architects who created a light filled open-plan kitchen that incorporates a walk-in larder.
+This semi-detached Edwardian house in North London has been redesigned throughout by MW Architects who created a light filled open-plan kitchen that incorporates a walk-in larder, the impressive transformation has been featured in Ideal Home.
 The warm tones of the London Plane wood are balanced with the run of navy Atlantic Blue cabinetry.

 This was a personal project for architect Ewan Graham who reimagined the layout of his flat in a Victorian terrace in South London and created a large open-plan living-kitchen-dining room.
 The space has a monochrome scheme with Coldharbour Grey laminate cabinetry and a concrete floor.